NSFSW-BDD/BDDPract3/readme.md

-# Practice - Autograding Instructions
+# Practice

-This repository contains a test suite for an Express.js application.
 The practice is designed to evaluate your implementation of an Express.js API with specific endpoints and functionality.
-The following instructions outline the expected behavior that will be tested.
+The following instructions outline the expected behavior.

 ## Instructions